dotnet/AspNetCore.Docs/aspnetcore/security/authentication/certauth.md

 Acquire an HTTPS certificate, apply it, and [configure your host](#configure-your-host-to-require-certificates) to require certificates.

 In your web app, add a reference to the package.
-Then in the `Startup.ConfigureServices` method, call `app.AddAuthentication(CertificateAuthenticationDefaults.AuthenticationScheme).UseCertificateAuthentication(...);` with your options, providing a delegate for `OnValidateCertificate` to validate the client certificate sent with requests.
+Then in the `Startup.Configure` method, call `app.AddAuthentication(CertificateAuthenticationDefaults.AuthenticationScheme).UseCertificateAuthentication(...);` with your options, providing a delegate for `OnValidateCertificate` to validate the client certificate sent with requests.
 Turn that information into a `ClaimsPrincipal`, set it on the `context.Principal` property, and call `context.Success()`.

 If you change your scheme name in the options for the authentication handler, change the scheme name in `AddAuthentication` to ensure it's used on every request that ends in an endpoint requiring authorization.

 If authentication fails, this handler returns a `403 (Forbidden)` response rather a `401 (Unauthorized)`, as you might expect.
 The reasoning is that the authentication should happen during the initial TLS connection.
 By the time it reaches the handler, it's too late.
-There's no way to actually upgrade the connection from an anonymous connection to one with a certificate.
+There's no way to upgrade the connection from an anonymous connection to one with a certificate.

 Also add `app.UseAuthentication();` in the `Startup.Configure` method.
 Otherwise, nothing will ever get called.
 For example: